Calgary C-Train journals

 I could have broken the rules and stay longer at the zoo.
 I was only looking to buy a Coke and I somehow ended up inside the zoo, I don’t recall people at the gates asking for tickets, they were just opened, I stopped at the thought of going forwards, I have no intentions of looking at animals trapped in cages.

 People trapped in their own minds is devastating enough.

 People holding up a square piece of aluminum foil as they try not to miss the pice of straw that serves them as a bridge between being and not being.
 It’s heart braking enough.

-Now I’m thinking about the money we pay to go the movies, or the theatre. we call it entertainment, to sit and look at the carefully crafted pieces of sad existence of people who never gave their contentment to be seen in the same way we see the lions, trapped between bars deprived of their abilities because no-one was there to push them forward. to help hem grow.
+Now I’m thinking about the money we pay to go the movies, or the theatre. we call it entertainment, to sit and look at the carefully crafted pieces inspired by the sad existence of people who never gave their consent to be seen in the same way we see the lions, trapped between bars deprived of their abilities because no-one was there to push them forward. to help hem grow.
 And we make sure to buy popcorn or some candy as the living being in front of us is starving for something else.
 Better to keep them caged, some might think, fearing entertainment will vanish.

 It proved impossible to find a can of coke.